wandb/gitbook/overview/technical-faq.md

 Wandb is designed to be a central repository of every training run you or your organization does.
 Some of the difference that come from that are:

-* We scale up to saving and comparing thousands or millionts of runs.
+* We scale up to saving and comparing thousands or millions of runs.
 * We also make it easy to log things at any point in your code with wandb.log\(\)
-* We have visualizations lioke scatterplots and parallel coordinates charts designed to compare many ML runs at once
+* We have visualizations like scatterplots and parallel coordinates charts designed to compare many ML runs at once
 * We make it easy to build and share reports with colleagues

-### How can i configure the name of the run in my training code?
+### How can I configure the name of the run in my training code?

 Call `wandb.init(name="MY_NAME")`